security-notes/infobyte-faraday-wiki/Install-steps-for-Faraday-v3.0-Corporate.md

 With CouchDB configured in the `server.ini` file, it will import all the data you had from the 2.7.2 version, including the users and its hashed passwords.

- ***Warning:*** Keep in mind that this is a beta version, so it isn't production ready.
-Anyway, because the CouchDB data won't be touched, we suggest you to import your production database and check that it is correct in this new version.

  ***Note:*** You sould have the PostgreSQL service started.
 To do it run `systemctl start postgresql` or the equivalant command for your GNU/Linux